pr0ggy/kanta/README.md

 Assertions made about values/objects/arrays are described by 3 keys:

 - **that**: Defines the subject of validation
-- **satisfies**: Defines a single validator callable or a list of such callables that will receive the subject of validation as an argument and either return successfully or throw an an instance of Kida\Validation\ValidationFailureException.
+- **satisfies**: Defines a single validator callable or a list of such callables that will receive the subject of validation as an argument and either return successfully or throw an instance of Kanta\Validation\ValidationFailureException.
 The assertion fails if any of these validators fail.
 - **orFailBecause**: Defines a summary of the reason why the assertion would fail

 ### Asserting on Expected Exceptions Thrown By Callables